6893 views

 Disadvantages

-• Residents change quite frequently, which can cause inconvenience in terms of housekeeping.
+• Residents move in and out quite frequently, which can cause maintenance inconveniences.

-• The mobile home complexes are remote from the settlements, which makes it difficult to get to know the locals.
+• The mobile home complexes are remote from settlements, making it difficult to get to know the locals.

 • Rooms in mobile homes are small.